Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-1. Create bootable drive
+1.1.
+Create a bootable drive

-- Download Media Creation Tool from this link.
+- Download the Media Creation Tool.

 - Run Media Creation Tool and accept the License Terms.

-- Select ”Create installation media (USB flash drive, DVD, or ISO file) for another PC”.
+- Select Create installation media (USB flash drive, DVD, or ISO file) for another PC.

 - Choose the preferred language, architecture, and edition and click Next.

 - Choose a USB flash drive and click Next.